Southern wins S.J. Group V final, will host state semifinal Friday

 In a rematch of last season’s South Jersey Group V title match, the Rams defeated Kingsway Regional 48-14.
 The Rams won 11 of 14 bouts Wednesday.

-Southern will host Howell or Passaic Tech in the state Group V semifinals at 6 p.m.
+Southern will hst Passaic Tech in the state Group V semifinals at 6 p.m.
 Friday.
+The winner will wrestle Howell or Philipsburg at 1:30 p.m.
+Sunday at Rutgers University.

 On Wednesday, Rams junior Mitch Bivona won a 13-0 major decision at 165 pounds to give his team a 33-8 lead with four bouts remaining, clinching the match.